SAP/spartacus-docs/_pages/dev/features/product-multi-dimensional.md

 When a user encounters a product with variant categories, the `ProductMultiDimensionalSelectorGuard` allows Spartacus to redirect the user under the following conditions:

 - If the selected variant cannot be purchased (for example, it is the base product, or the variant is out of stock), the `ProductMultiDimensionalSelectorGuard` identifies the closest available variant with stock and redirects the user to its product details page.
-- If the selected variant is purchasable (because it is not the base product) but all variants are out of stock, the guard redirects to the first variant product.
+- If the selected variant is purchasable (because it is not the base product) but all variants are out of stock, the guard redirects to the first (out-of-stock) variant of the base product.

 If the selected variant is purchasable (because it is not the base product) and the variant is in stock, no redirect occurs, and the product details page for the selected variant is displayed.